OpenVZ

-OpenVZ (Open Virtuozzo) is an operating-system-level virtualization technology for Linux.
-It allows a physical server to run multiple isolated operating system instances, called containers, virtual private servers (VPSs), or virtual environments (VEs).
+OpenVZ (Open Virtuozzo) is an operating system-level virtualization technology for Linux.
+It allows a physical server to run multiple isolated operating system instances, supporting containerization, virtual private servers (VPSs) and virtual environments (VEs).
 OpenVZ is similar to Solaris Containers and LXC.

 OpenVZ compared to other virtualization technologies

 While virtualization technologies such as VMware, Xen and KVM provide full virtualization and can run multiple operating systems and different kernel versions, OpenVZ uses a single Linux kernel and therefore can run only Linux.
 All OpenVZ containers share the same architecture and kernel version.
 This can be a disadvantage in situations where guests require different kernel versions from that of the host.
 However, as it does not have the overhead of a true hypervisor, it is very fast and efficient.

 Memory allocation with OpenVZ is soft in that memory not used in one virtual environment can be used by others or for disk caching.
 While old versions of OpenVZ used a common file system (where each virtual environment is just a directory of files that is isolated using chroot), current versions of OpenVZ allow each container to have its own file system.